muddv/single-page-relational-table/README.md

 # single-page-relational-table
-This is a single page relational table made with MySQL, Python, React.
+This is a single page relational table made with MySQL, Python, Flask.